 In December, temperatures in Lapland normally range between -7°c and -35°c.
 Snowfall can be extremely heavy at this time.
 Daylight is limited to between 10.30 and 14.00, with long periods of twilight either side of night.

 Whilst thermal suits and boots are provided free for the duration of your stay, you are advised to bring layers of thermal and fleeced clothing to wear underneath when you are outdoors.
 Several layers of clothing provide better insulation from the cold than one or two thick items.
 Balaclavas, face masks and extra warm headgear are also suggested.
-The heating in hotels and Catered Christmas Cabins is extremely efficient so lighter clothing is required indoors.
+The heating in hotels and Catered Cabins is extremely efficient so lighter clothing is required indoors.

 e) Photographic equipment

 The extreme cold can adversely affect some photographic equipment, especially camcorders, so please refer to the manufacturer’s guidelines and ensure protective covers are purchased if advised.
 Batteries can discharge very quickly in the cold, so back-ups are advisable.